-Sometimes I make ends meet by thrusting flyers at hurried people on street corners or wearing a cheesy smile while singing the praises of at major promotional events.
+Sometimes I make ends meet by thrusting flyers at hurried people on street corners or wearing a cheesy smile while singing the praises of [insert brand here] at major promotional events.
 I was in the middle of something like this when I crossed paths, or should I say intersections, with the Pro-Life Action League of Illinois this July.

 They call it Face the Truth, “a bold [read: obscene] and effective [read: misleading] pro-life initiative that exposes the truth about abortion.”
 Larger-than-life posters of dead fetuses flanked either side of Adams Street in Chicago for an uncertain number of blocks.
 I was working and thus sternly directed to get the hell away from the abortion people, so I honestly can’t tell you where the anti-choice onslaught began and relented.
 But The Magnificent Mile of trademark anti-choice fetus gore, tiny mangled toes and bloody baby heads, seemed to go on and on and on.